 From the parking area, visitors can easily explore the 0.8-mile circular trail that leads around the rim of the rocky escarpment.
 However, from the ground level, you can appreciate Rim Rock’s sheer beauty.
 Instead of continuing back directly from the scenic viewpoint, take the stairs down and around the Ox-lot Cave.

 This small cave was a natural landmark along the Underground Railroad.
 There are informative signs on-site that explain more.
-After exploring, return back up by way of the lower trail.
+After exploring, return up by way of the lower trail.
 Along the way, make sure to take pictures near the beautiful teal-colored streams.

 6. Indian Kitchen – Lusk Creek Wilderness Area

 Lusk Creek is the largest of the wilderness areas.
 It contains some of the most dramatic cliffs and astonishing river views within the entire Shawnee National Forest.
 Some have even compared it to Colorado.
 The primary out & back hike is about 3.5 miles each way.

 Insider tip: Bell Smith Springs Recreation Area offers three trails offering dramatic photo opportunities.
-The Red Trail called Hill Branch Trail at 1.6 miles.
-The Blue Trail called Sentry Bluff Trail at 2.7 miles.
-The Yellow Trail called the Natural Bridge Trail at 9 miles.
+The Red Trail is called Hill Branch Trail at 1.6 miles.
+The Blue Trail is called Sentry Bluff Trail at 2.7 miles.
+The Yellow Trail is called the Natural Bridge Trail at 9 miles.

 7. Stone Face

 Sometimes referred to as “Old Stone Face,” this natural wonder is the symbol of Saline County.
 The rock looks strikingly like an old wrinkled face with a nose, chin, forehead and a toothless mouth.
 The formation is located eight miles southeast of Harrisburg, in the Ozark foothills perched on top of Eagle Mountain, halfway between Cave Hill to the northeast and Womble Mountain to the southwest.